Tsagadai/75x50warbase/README.md

-###

-Codes for the Code God
+### Codes for the Code God ###

-###

-This is a 75mmx50mm base for 3D printing cheapskates who have some ultra-heavy, chaotic cavalry to upgrade.
+This is a 75mmx50mm base (for a certain English company's definition of those measurements) for 3D printing cheapskates.

+This base is suitable for Giants, Juggernaughts and Demigryphs.

 Enjoy.